mattermost/docs/source/deployment/mobile-app-deployment.rst

 For those taking on larger deployments, we assume you are already using an EMM provider.

-AppConfig is newer, more modern approach when compared to App Wrapping.
+AppConfig is newer, more modern approach when compared to the previous standard, App Wrapping.

 We’ll say it several times throughout this guide, and in the next section.
 If you are using an EMM provider, the only supported path is via AppConfig.